moaadil/Space-Wars/README.md

 # SpaceWars!

-Basic Implementation of the popular game in python using the turtle library .
+Basic Implementation of the popular game in python using the built-in turtle module .